wso2-attic/asgardeo-auth-angular-sdk/README.md

 signInWithRedirect(): Promise<boolean>
 ```

-This method sign-in and redirects the user back to the route where the authentication flow was initiated.
-To use this function following steps needs to be fulfilled.
+This method signs in and redirects the user back to the route where the authentication flow was initiated.
+To use this function following steps need to be fulfilled.

 - `app-routing.module.ts`